FISHARMNIC/ham-lang/README.md

 close;
 ```

 # Changelog
+Note: some of this was done after the date I uploaded

-2/21/23: First version uploaded featuring variables and math, along with static and dynamic typing, and untyped functions
+2/21/23: First version uploaded featuring variables and math, along with static and dynamic typing, and untyped functions.
+Assembler + bootloader not included.
+Mostly theoretical at this point, probably a lot of bugs.

-2/22/23:
+2/22/23: Fixed function parameters, added casting

+3/23/23: Added bootloader and assembler, along with libraries and classlikes

+-- deadspot --

+5/20/23: Added function prototypes and fixed issue with arrays being stuck read as 8bit